yousef-401-advanced-javascript/data-structures-and-algorithms/challenges/getEdge/README.md

 ## get-edge.js

 ### Challenge
-Extend graph object with a breadth-first traversal method that accepts a starting node
+function return boolean with price of the edges that connected each others

 ### Approach & Efficiency

-I used the nested loop so the BIG O is O(n^2)
+I used the one loop so the BIG O is O(n)

 ### Solution
 ![whiteboard images](../../assets/getEdge/GE1.jpg)